erichamion/js-email-address-validator/README.md

 ## Future Plans
 - Review the RFCs to make sure whitespace and control characters are being handled properly.
-- Add an options parameter.
-Options may include:
+- Add additional options.
+Future options may include:
-  - whether to allow backslash escapes outside of a quoted string
   - whether to allow comments
-  - whether to fully validate comments or only use regex checking
   - whether to validate an address or return a regex (or array of regexes if needed).
 Since the final regex is built up from multiple parts, saving the regex could be more efficient than calling validateEmailAddress() multiple times when checking multiple addresses
   - whether to allow local addresses that have no domain part
   - whether to allow addresses that meet the specification's length requirements but are too long to be used